cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/01-introduction.md

 This includes folders such as `pofe/internal`, `pofe/scripts`, `pofe/third_party`, and `pofe/proto`, as well as files following the regex `*.pb.go` and `*.pb.gw.go`.

 Now we have a better understanding of the differences in our application.
-In the next section, we will migrate our application from Launchpad to Stargate.
+In the next section, we will migrate our application from v0.39 to v0.40+ Stargate.